Experience the extraordinary landscape of the South West in one great road trip.

 Day 4: Margaret River to Pemberton

 Head 40 kilometres (25 miles) south to Augusta, where an unusual microclimate means the local weather is almost always a few degrees warmer than the rest of the region.
-Take a two hour whale watching tour.
-It’s said that humpback whales come here to flirt with each other, so you're likely to see plenty of action when they're visiting between August and October, such as slapping, breaching and jumping.
-Have lunch at The Colourpatch Café in town, where fish caught that morning is served by noon, and for an extra treat, look out for the dolphins that often cruise by the outdoor tables here.
+Take a two-hour whale watching tour.
+It’s said that humpback whales come here to flirt with each other, so you're likely to see plenty of action when they're visiting between August and October, such as tail slaps and breaches.
+Have lunch in town; Blue Ocean serves up freshly caught fish in a humble fish-n-chips shop.
 Drive 11.5 kilometres (7 miles) to Cape Leeuwin, where the Indian and Southern oceans meet at the south-western tip of Australia.
-The 1895 Cape Leeuwin Lighthouse is one of Australia's best land-based vantage points for spotting humpback and southern right whales on their annual migration.
+The Cape Leeuwin Lighthouse is one of Australia's best land-based vantage points for spotting humpback and southern right whales on their annual migration.
 Drive 135 kilometres (84 miles) into the forest around Pemberton, a former logging town surrounded by soaring white-trunked karri trees.
 You can actually climb three karri trees, which have such great views over the area that they were originally used as fire lookouts.
-Make an appointment to visit pretty Picardy Wines, which makes superb Pinot Noir.
-If you are into truffles, it is worth taking a 31 kilometre (19 mile) detour to the Truffle & Wine Co and enjoy wine and truffle tasting at Western Australia's largest truffle farm.
+Make an appointment to visit pretty Picardy Wines, which makes superb pinot noir.
+If you are into truffles, it is worth taking a 31-kilometre (19-mile) detour to the Truffle & Wine Co and enjoy wine and truffle tasting at Western Australia's largest truffle farm.
 Stay in a luxury self-contained chalet or studio at Foragers, which also runs cooking classes and seasonal dinners on most Saturday evenings.

 Day 5: Pemberton to Denmark